AnsumanMishra-git/covid-analyzer/README.md

 5. Pie Chart for Total Cases, Deaths, and Recovered: A pie chart visualization that represents the distribution of total COVID-19 cases among total deaths, recovered cases, and active cases.

 ## Usage
-1. Data Refresh: The project is connected to a data source (e.g., a CSV file or an online data repository).
-To keep the data up to date, you can configure data refresh settings in Power BI.
+1. Data Refresh: The project is connected to a data source ([covidData](https://www.worldometers.info/coronavirus/)).
+To keep the data up to date, configure data refresh settings in Power BI.

 2. Interact with Visualizations: Use the provided slicer to select a specific country.
 Explore the various cards and the pie chart by interacting with them.
 Hover over elements for additional details.